 If you assign a role of Primary to an NSX Manager, the NSX Manager's three NSX Controllers become NSX universal controllers.
-NSX universal controllers can communicate with Secondary NSX Managers in the same cross vCenter NSX domain as well as Secondary NSX Manager's participating entities such as ESXi hosts.
-Before you add Secondary NSX Managers, their existing NSX Controllers, if any, must be deleted.
+NSX universal controllers can communicate with Secondary NSX Managers in the same cross vCenter NSX domain as

 You can also verify the deployment of the NSX Controllers by viewing the NSX Controller virtual machine in the Host and Clusters or VM and Templates view.
-The NSX Controller is deployed using the name NSX\Controller\ followed by the NSX Controller's UUID.
+The NSX Controller is deployed using the name NSX_Controller followed by the NSX Controller's UUID.
 Figure 4-8 shows the first NSX Controller in the Host and Clusters view.
 Notice in Figure 4-8 the number of vCPUs, memory, memory reservation, and HDD configured in the NSX Controller.